 If you’re looking to learn a little bit more about domain names and why anyone would pay such a vast amount for them, then I can recommend a few different resources.

 I have interviewed over 40 end-users to see why they acquired their specific domain names.
-In some cases, these companies have paid in excess of $5 million to acquire the perfect name for their business.
+In some cases, these companies have paid more than $5 million to acquire the perfect name for their business.
 These interviews are available in two different locations.

-Firstly, is NamePros, where there are 38 interviews that I have performed with buyers of domain names from the $2.1 million acquisition of 37.com to a company’s rebranding of Gogobot to the succinct Trip.com.
+Firstly is NamePros, where I performed 38 interviews with purchasers of domain names from the $2.1 million acquisition of 37.com to a company’s rebranding of Gogobot to the succinct Trip.com.

 Domain Sales Data

-Are you looking to have a firmer grasp on the potential value of a domain name?
+Are you looking to have a firmer grasp of the potential value of a domain name?
 Fortunately, there are several different resources for this.